Suv4o/personal-blog-2023/content/2024/01/23/how-to-define-multiple-components-in-a-single-file-in-nuxt-using-jsx.md

 And that is it.
 We now have a fully functional `<Card />` using multiple components declared in the same `.vue` file, as well as mixing components between Vue and JSX together while maintaining the same reactivity system.

-You can find this example in my GitHub repository at the following [link](https://github.com/Suv4o/Defining-Multiple-Components-in-a-Single-File-in-Nuxt).
+You can find this example in my GitHub repository at the following <a href="https://github.com/Suv4o/Defining-Multiple-Components-in-a-Single-File-in-Nuxt" target="_blank" rel="noopener noreferrer">link</a>.

 ## Conclusion